Everyone's using it. Most are using it wrong.

 Start with a $20/month subscription for one person and measure what it saves.

-Despite all the variety in how businesses operate, the highest-value AI starting points are remarkably consistent: writing assistance, information retrieval, and summarization.
-These cover an enormous percentage of white-collar work and require no integration, no setup, and no technical expertise.
+Despite all the variety in how businesses operate, the highest-value AI starting points are remarkably consistent:

 Want to know what AI could do for your business specifically?